Heatblur-Simulations/f-4e-manual/src/systems/radar/air_to_ground.md

    visible.
 4. Confirm Lock-on.

-> 💡 The radar can track ground clutter from beyond 25,000 ft, however is
+> 💡 The radar can track ground clutter from beyond 25,000 ft; however, is
 > limited by the same number to what can be fed into the WRCS.

 Sometimes false tracking can occur, which is indicated by a rapid decrease in